Principal Components of Nuclear Mass Model Residuals

 \section{Results and discussions}

+In the following, we explore the underlying structure and physical implications encoded in the residual correlations among different nuclear mass models.
+Rather than focusing on individual numerical deviations, our analysis aims to extract the dominant patterns that characterize systematic trends shared across models as well as the distinct deficiencies specific to each approach.
+By decomposing the residual patterns into an orthogonal basis of principal components, we identify the key directions in the model space along which the largest variations occur.
+This provides a compact representation of the residual landscape and reveals the physical origins of model correlations in terms of shell effects, deformation behavior, odd-even effects, and even unknown dependencies.
+The discussion below connects these statistical features to interpretable physical mechanisms and tries to assess how such insights can guide future refinement of global mass models.

 The eigenvalues corresponding to the six PCs from nuclear mass model residuals are presented in Table~\ref{tab1}, together with overlaps between the six nuclear mass model residuals and the six PCs.
 The eigenvalue represents the importance of the corresponding principal component.
 As can be seen in Table 1 of Ref.~\cite{Wu2024SC}, the eigenvalue related to the first principal component is overwhelmingly dominant.
 As mentioned in Ref.~\cite{Wu2024SC}, this indicates the large similarity among different nuclear mass models.
 This similarity can be seen from the overlaps of the six nuclear mass models with the first principal component in Table 1 of Ref.~\cite{Wu2024SC}, which are similar and near 0.999.
 The first principal component thus represents the common feature included in different nuclear mass models.
 Inspection of the other principal components reveals differences with the first principal component.
 As seen in Table 1 of Ref.~\cite{Wu2024SC}, their eigenvalues are much smaller than that of the first principal component, and their overlaps with different mass models are relatively small and no longer similar to each other.
 These principal components represent the features that contribute to the differences among nuclear mass models.